joshfreeman00/MatchTheDoggo/README.md

 * To include a timer.
 * To include a score and total moves.
 * The game does not start until the play button is clicked.
+* The game to be functional on both mobile and tablet devices.

 ## Features